Setup

 Error: connect ECONNREFUSED 127.0.0.1:5432

-PostgreSQL isn't running, you should be able to start it with sudo systemctl start postgresql
+PostgreSQL isn't running, you should be able to start it on most Linux systems with sudo systemctl start postgresql

 .
 If you don't intend to use PostgreSQL, you should take another look at your DB